r0mdau/ansible-role-package-update/README.md

 Role to update Debian, RHEL and CentOS packages.

+Features :
-Updates all packages except blacklisted, gracefully shutdown services and allow or not reboot if needed.
+* update all packages except blacklisted
+* gracefully shutdown services
+* allow or not reboot if needed
+* remove unused dependencies

 Requirements
 ------------